inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 ### Setup the Inigo `Service` and get a  token

-You must use the Inigo CLI to create a `Service` and apply a `Gateway` configuration to set up this demo.
+You can use the Inigo CLI to create a `Service` and apply a `Gateway` configuration to set up this demo.
+This could also be done through the UI.

 ```shell
 inigo create service apollo-gateway-fed-2-demo:dev
 inigo create token apollo-gateway-fed-2-demo:dev
 ```

-Copy the token. **Keep the token handy!** You will need it when deploying Apollo Gateway with Inigo.
+Copy the token, which will look like `eyJhbGciOiJIUzU...`. **Keep the token handy!** You will need it when deploying Apollo Gateway with Inigo.

 ### Apply the Inigo `Gateway`